interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 Function Sequence
 .................

-The ``registerVault`` function takes as input a Parachain AccountID, a Bitcoin address and DOT collateral, and registers a new Vault in the system.
+The ``registerVault`` function takes as input a Parachain AccountID, a Bitcoin address and DOT collateral, and registers a new vault in the system.

-1. Check that ``collateral > MinimumCollateralVault`` holds, i.e., the Vault provided sufficient collateral (above the spam protection threshold).
+1. Check that ``collateral > MinimumCollateralVault`` holds, i.e., the vault provided sufficient collateral (above the spam protection threshold).

   a.
 Raise ``ERR_MIN_AMOUNT`` error if this check fails.